Snevee/IncomeTax/README.md

 <td>NOT FOUND </td>
 <td>Their is no meta description in the page.<p>
  Meta descriptions can be upto 160 characters. </td>
-<td>Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<p>
+<td>Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<br>
 <b>Meta description suggestion </b> : Income Tax Department (ITD) is a partner in the
 nation building process through progressive tax policy, efficient and effective tax administration and improved voluntary compliance.
 This is achieved by an